Kong/docs.konghq.com/app/_hub/kong-inc/websocket-size-limit/_index.md

 ### Raising the default limits

-Kong applies some default limits to incoming messages for all WebSocket
+{{site.base_gateway}} applies the following default limits to incoming messages for all WebSocket
 services:

 | Sender   | Default Limit        |